Francis Burton Harrison: Governor-general

 Harrison was governor-general of the Philippines from 1913 to 1921 and advocated for and oversaw the process of Filipinization, or the transfer of authority to Filipinos in the United States territory's Insular Government to better prepare for independence.
 He was governor-general during the passages of the Philippine Autonomy Act, otherwise known as the Jones Act, which converted the partially elected Philippine Legislature with the appointed Philippine Commission as the upper house and the elected Philippine Assembly as the lower house, to a fully elected Philippine Legislature with the Philippine Senate replacing the now-dissolved Philippine Commission and the Philippine Assembly renamed the House of Representatives of the Philippines.

 Despite the length of his tenure as governor-general, he vetoed only five bills, the least number by any American governor-general in the Philippines.
 His pro-Filipino stance made him a popular figure in the Philippines but also the object of criticism of conservative Americans who viewed his liberal governance as not supportive enough of U.S. interests.

 Under his administration, the governor-general's Spanish-era mansion called Malacañang Palace was expanded with the construction of an executive building.
 When he left the Philippines, Harrison lived in Scotland until being recalled to the Philippines in 1934, during a period of transition from an unincorporated territory of the United States to the Commonwealth of the Philippines.

+Philippine financial crisis

+During the last four years of Harrison's administration, government cooperatives received substantial funding from the Philippine National Bank (PNB) to boost agricultural exports.
+By 1919, 18 new modern centers and 40 coconut oil mills were operational with US$16 million in financing.
+However, this led to a significant decline in the colonial gold reserve and increased currency in circulation, resulting from the PNB's generous loans.